pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 There's a stable girl.
 Penny gives her a full disc and says, "Make yourself scarce until nightfall".

-At this, Penny opens her mind to Minos, so he can learn all that we experienced in the Inn.
+At this, Penny opens her mind to Mynos, so he can learn all that we experienced in the Inn.
 As this happens, Arturo, Thorin and Francesc catch up and try to formulate a plan.
 "Resistance" / unaligned Mul seem the best idea.
-But meanwhile, Minos sits down with Penny, almost catatonic.
+But meanwhile, Mynos sits down with Penny, almost catatonic.
 An existential crisis.
 Penny says, "Welcome to the club, kid" - but she holds his hand and sits with him, quietly.
 After a while, they discuss issues of - well, philosophy.
 Good people, bad people, that kind of thing; Arturo joins in.

 Thorin asks the lizard's opinion.
 The lizard doesn't understand what anyone is saying!
 Then Thorin asks if there any tunnels around, access ways; the lizard can feel cold air coming from a stall in a certain direction.
 After a brief debate, we go down the tunnel, bringing the lizard along.
 Eventually we reach a split in the tunnel; the lizard is allowed to go their own way.

 These seem to be natural caverns.
 There is humidity.
 Francesc (Survival 22) can find the way there...
 We go down, lower and lower...
 Eventually finding **a sunken city**.
 There are signs of habitation down here; a good sign; maybe this is where the "resistance" hides.

 We realise, then, in this calm, how tired we are.
 We find a space, a hovel really.
-Minos is probably questioning his life choices.
-Penny beds down, Minos in tow - "Just go with it.
+Mynos is probably questioning his life choices.
+Penny beds down, Mynos in tow - "Just go with it.
 You'll be surprised how these things can end."

-Penny only needs a short while and Minos doesn't really sleep.
+Penny only needs a short while and Mynos doesn't really sleep.
 Once she wakes up, she goes on watch while the others sleep.
 She hears other people, creeping around outside - but stays with the group.
-More than anything, she watches over Minos.
+More than anything, she watches over Mynos.

 ### Below Tyr (Outlands relative day 22)

 Finally, we are reseted.
-Penny sees Minos is trying to mediate but struggling.
+Penny sees Mynos is trying to mediate but struggling.
 She asks if she can help; he attempts a philosophical exchange.
 People, motivations.
 He's not been able to question things like this before.
 Thorin sends out a spirit lizard Familiar to try and find out more about the people around here - what are they like?
 It reports back that people are gathering in a cistern, an underground water tank, so we figure - sure, why not!
 And we head out.

 We decide to approach confidently.
 Stealth might be mistaken as subterfuge or threat.
 And at that, Penny is pushed forward, somewhat unwillingly!
 She stumbles into a group of people who are startled.
 Looking quickly around she can see that this vast space used to be full, but is now mostly empty.